 EDMG and non-EDMG SC PPDU transmissions can be generated using a transmitter consisting of the following blocks:

-Scrambler scrambles the data to reduce the probability of long sequences of 0s and 1s; see 20.3.9 (Scrambler).
+Scrambler scrambles the data to reduce the probability of long sequences of 0s and 1s; see 30.5.9.3 .

 LDPC encoder encodes the data to enable error correction.
-It pads the data with zeros to get an integer number of codewords and SC symbol blocks; see 30.5.9.5.
+It pads the data with zeros to get an integer number of codewords and SC symbol blocks; see30.5.9.4.

 Stream parser divides the output of the LDPC encoder into the groups of bits that are sent to different mapping devices.
 The sequence of the bits sent to different mapping devices is called a spatial stream; see 30.5.9.4.